GengY-sdu/human-pathogenic-bacteria/README.md

 -   Folder ending in `remove` or `remove_abun`: Remove the commensal.
 Among them, `map_remove` and `map_remove_abun` are used to predict the global distribution of richness and abundance of HPB excluding commensal. `future_remove` and `future_remove_abun` are used to analyze the impact of climate change on HPB excluding commensal.

 -   Folder ending in `EMP`: Analyze using the Earth Microbiome Project (EMP).
-Among them, `map_remove` and `map_EMP` are used to predict the global distribution of HPB. `future_EMP` are used to analyze the impact of climate change on HPB.
+Among them, `map_EMP` is used to predict the global distribution of HPB. `future_EMP` is used to analyze the impact of climate change on HPB.

 ## Please note